Home Compare ATO vs FHZN.SW

 Both profiles are strong on profitability, but Flughafen Zürich AG leads clearly.

-On stability, the edge still sits with Atmos Energy Corporation, even though both profiles look solid.
+On valuation, the edge still sits with Atmos Energy Corporation, even though both profiles look solid.

 Profitability — Dominant Gap